hughperkins/howto-jenkins-ssl/README.md

 # howto-jenkins-ssl
 quick how to on activating ssl on jenkins, so I can find it easily

-New!
-Alternative procedure, using Lets Encrypt certificate, available now.
-See [letsencrypt.md](letsencrypt.md).

 # given:

 - your website is at jenkins.myweb.com